Kazu010101/Kazu010101/README.md

 ## Objective

-Switching my carreer into IT and cybersecurity studies has led me to develop new skills which I am very eager to implement in these fields, specifically on technical roles such as Tier 1 Security Operations Center (SOC).
+Switching my carreer into IT and cybersecurity studies has led me to develop new skills which I am very eager to implement in these fields, specifically on blue-teaming technical roles such as Tier 1 Security Operations Center (SOC) Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]